thirdweb-example/marketplace/README.md

     const transaction = await marketplace?.auction.createListing({
       assetContractAddress: contractAddress, // Contract Address of the NFT
       buyoutPricePerToken: price, // Maximum price, the auction will end immediately if a user pays this price.
-      currencyContractAddress: NATIVE_TOKEN_ADDRESS, // NATIVE_TOKEN_ADDRESS is the cryptocurency that is native to the network. i.e. Rinkeby ETH.
+      currencyContractAddress: NATIVE_TOKEN_ADDRESS, // NATIVE_TOKEN_ADDRESS is the cryptocurency that is native to the network. i.e. Rinkeby Ether
       listingDurationInSeconds: 60 * 60 * 24 * 7, // When the auction will be closed and no longer accept bids (1 Week)
       quantity: 1, // How many of the NFTs are being listed (useful for ERC 1155 tokens)
       reservePricePerToken: 0, // Minimum price, users cannot bid below this amount